ANDigital/and-microservices-course/docs/SETUP.md

 [Open the Trello board](https://trello.com/b/IKwQ0ljq/microservices-course) so you can collaborate as a team.

+## Slack

+Any relevant integrations that we need can be added to Slack - GitHub, CircleCI / TravisCI, Trello etc.

+Please create a public channel for your team, for example #team-1337

+## Trello

+Please create a label for your team name that you can use whenever you create tasks for your team.

 ## GitHub

 First things first, [create an account](https://github.com) if you don't have one and let's start setting up GitHub so it can respect the DoD: